I’ve heard the saying “being a mum is a full-time job”, but, for me as a new mum over 40, it’s actually closer to being two-and-a-half full-time jobs.

 I open the door and little C comes running to the door shouting “mummy” – my heart melts as I ask him “have you had a lovely day?”
 I can see he’s exhausted and so is H. H has cooked tea, so we sit down to eat in the dining room before a quick overseas Skype session, then I take C upstairs for a bath.

 Even though I am exhausted at the end of each working day and want to crash when C goes to bed, I force myself to prep for the day ahead before a quick soak in the bath.
-I have 20 minutes to reflect on the combination of work and motherhood.
+I have 20 minutes to reflect on the combination of work and being a new mum over 40.
 My lifesavers after this come in the shape of Netflix and a bar of dark chocolate.

-It’s been a day of never-ending tasks and my routine works 99% of the time, as long as no one is ill and there are no uncontrollable surprises.
-It’s clear just how demanding being a working mum can be.
+It’s been a day of never-ending tasks for this new mum over 40.
+My routine works 99% of the time, as long as no one is ill and there are no uncontrollable surprises.
+It’s clear just how demanding being a working new mum can be.
 I go to bed – but my notepad and pen are next to my bed in case any bright ideas come to mind in the early hours.
-Tomorrow is another day.
+Tomorrow is another day for this new mum.